-Third party contract clauses must be included in all federal assisted contracts, purchase orders, and or procurements to form a sound and complete agreement.
-Determination of the required clauses will be made based on the requirements as stated in FTA Circular 4220.1F and CFR Part 200.
+Third-party contract clauses must be included in all federal assisted contracts, purchase orders, and or procurements to form a sound and complete agreement.
+Determination of the required clauses will be made based on the requirements as stated in the FTA Master Agreement, FTA Circular 4220.1G, and/or 2 CFR Part 200.